shubhamguptak/CsharpCodingGuidelines/README.md

 1. Do name properties using a noun, noun phrase, or adjective.
 2. Do name collection properties with a plural phrase describing the items in the collection instead of using a singular phrase followed by `List` or `Collection`.
 3. Do name Boolean properties with an affirmative phrase - i.e., `“Is”`, `“Can”` or `“Has”`.
-4. Consider giving a property the same name as its type.

 ## Events